aws-samples/amazon-documentdb-samples/samples/mongobetween_sample/README.md

 ## Conclusion

-If you can use Mongobetween effectively with your containerized applications, this will let you handle unplanned scaling events gracefully without exceptions being generated in the application.
+Using Mongobetween effectively with your containerized applications will let you handle unplanned scaling events gracefully without exceptions being generated in the application.
 Please note that whenever you are sending more connections to Mongobetween than what is established to the DocumentDB cluster from MongoBetwen, you will notice increased latencies in the application.
 This is a trade-off that you need to consider in your application design, timeout settings, and exception handling.